wso2/choreo-samples/interzoid-weather-updates-to-slack-message/readme.md

-Use template (Interzoid Weather Update to Slack Channel Message) to send weather updates to a Slack channel periodically.
+# Interzoid Weather Update to Slack Channel Message
 ## Use case
 It is important to have an idea about the weather in your living city.
-Using this template you can send weather updates (for cities in US only) to a specified Slack channel.
+Using this sample you can send weather updates (for cities in US only) to a specified Slack channel.
 This can be configured to run periodically.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/interzoid_weather_updates_to_slack_message <newProjectName>`
 * Interzoid account
 * Slack account